andreasvirkus/website/content/docs/_index.md

 ## Experience

 {{< expand >}}

+### RangeForce

+#### DevSecOps engineer from December 2019–today

 ### Skype/Microsoft

-*Service engineer from April 2016–today*
+#### Service engineer from April 2016–December 2019

-- Research and implement automation solutions to improve workflows and ease maintenance across a heterogenous infrastructure
+- Researched and implemented automation solutions to improve workflows and ease maintenance across a heterogenous infrastructure
   - Configuration management system for physical servers running Hyper-V using Chef and Desired State Configuration
   - PowerShell tooling enabling end users of our infrastructure to have visibility as to when their virtual machines are scheduled for downtime as a part of regular maintenance and enable the ability for them to automatically notify us of any postponements per virtual machine
-- Uphold best practices by adhering to and creating standards of procedures for various tasks in day-to-day activities as well as documenting anything that might have the danger of being known to only one person
+- Upheld best practices by adhering to and creating standards of procedures for various tasks in day-to-day activities as well as documenting anything that might have the danger of being known to only one person
 - Administered VPN gateways, provided assistance to end-users with VPN-related issues, and spearheaded migration to Microsoft's own VPN solution replacing the legacy system

 ### AS Eesti Telekom

-*Datacenter hardware management duty technician from April 2014–January 2015 (for 10 months)*
+#### Datacenter hardware management duty technician from April 2014–January 2015

-- Installing physical hardware including cabling (e.g. servers, routers, switches, firewalls, disk arrays, controllers etc.)
+- Installed physical hardware including cabling (e.g. servers, routers, switches, firewalls, disk arrays, controllers etc.)
-- Basic systems configuration and management through HP Integrated Lights-Out
+- Did basic systems configuration and management through HP Integrated Lights-Out
   - Scripting with Bash and PowerShell
-- Monitoring servers and services across multiple data centers with Opsview
+- Monitored servers and services across multiple data centers with Opsview
-    - Writing documentation to improve future work
+  - Wrote documentation to improve future work

-**Reason for leaving**: to spend the last semester studying abroad in the Technological Educational Institute of Crete
+**Reason for leaving**: to spend the last semester of college studying abroad in the Technological Educational Institute of Crete

-### Hotel Telegraaf

-*Porter from June 2013–April 2014 (for 10 months)*

-- Assist in the carrying of luggage
-- Prepare conference and seminar rooms
-- Provide a valet service to the guests of both restaurant Tchaikovsky and Hotel Telegraaf
-- Responsible for the clientèle's property left to the wardrobe

-**Reason for leaving**: to pursue a new job opportunity that was more in my field of interest
 {{< /expand >}}

 ## Education

 {{< expand >}}

 ### Certified LPIC-1 Linux Server Professional

 - LPI ID: LPI000352151